Eric Dever: Work

 In Dever's Southampton studio, set in the picturesque garden that he himself designed, I looked at the gorgeous diptych Lily of the Nile (also called Agapanthus and featured in another of the new works), and I found myself recalling the garden of Claude Monet (1840-1926), in Giverny, France, which inspired the late paintings of waterlilies that famously disregarded boundaries and moved toward abstraction.
-Critics have long since linked Monet’s late 'all-over painting' to Pollock’s abstractions.
-Now Dever’s over-sized depiction of the lavender blue agapanthus, this time extending over two large canvases, continues in this gestural tradition..."
+Critics have long since linked Monet's late 'all-over painting' to Pollock's abstractions.
+Now Dever's over-sized depiction of the lavender blue agapanthus, this time extending over two large canvases, continues in this gestural tradition..."

 Dever was the 2021/2022 Artist in Residence at the Parrish Art Museum, Water Mill, New York.
 In 2022, his painting, October 10th, was chosen by the Art in Embassies Program for the United States Embassy Residence in Helsinki, Finland.
-Sampled colorful morning glory blossoms form the scaffolding of this painting and echo Dever’s self identification with nature.
+Sampled colorful morning glory blossoms form the scaffolding of this painting and echo Dever's self identification with nature.
 The blossoms themselves reflect the distance and collection of pollen by bees within a 3.6 mile radius of his Water Mill studio garden, where hives are tended on site.
-Dever’s oeuvre embraces a history of shared growth between the artist, his garden and painting itself.
+Dever's oeuvre embraces a history of shared growth between the artist, his garden and painting itself.
 In January 2022, he gave a lecture, Nature into Art, at the Pollock-Krasner House and Study Center, East Hampton, New York.
 Recently the Heckscher Museum of Art, Huntington, New York, acquired a painting for its permanent collection.

+"Points of Interest" 2025, marks Dever's fourth exhibition with Berry Campbell, featuring 20 large format paintings and a catalog essay by Giovanni Aloi, excerpt below: